Connects: Dawson Creek, BC, to Delta Junction, AK

 DC 964.7 Historic Milepost 995.
 Otter Falls Cutoff; restaurant, gas, cabins, gift shop, store, camping.
 Junction with Aishihik Road to Otter Falls Viewpoint (17.4 miles) and Aishihik Lake campground (26.1 miles).

-DC 965.6 Historic Canyon Creek Bridge (pictured at right); rest area with toilets and interpretive signs.
+DC 965.6 Historic Canyon Creek Bridge (pictured below); rest area with toilets and interpretive signs.

 DC 980.8 Yukon government Pine Lake Recreation Park; camping.

 DC 984.7 Fas Gas & RV Park, gas station (open year-round) with diesel, adjacent The Little Green Apple grocery store, and a summer-only RV park.
 Across the street is the Da Ku Cultural Centre, home to First Nations Cultural Centre and Visitor Information Centre for Yukon and Kluane National Park; visitor information, restrooms, open daily May–Sept., 8am–8pm.

 DC 985 Junction with Haines Highway to Haines, AK, at HAINES JUNCTION (pop.
 824), Historic Milepost 1016.
 Visitor information.
 Attractions include Our Lady of the Way Catholic Mission (1954) pictured below; the Village Monument; and St. Christopher’s Anglican Church, which hosts the Art & Crafts Guild of Haines Junction (local art, handmade crafts for sale).